adamaviv/usec-f19/syllabus.md

 * CSCI 6907 students must complete at least **two** presentations throughout the semester

 When a student is presenting, they are not required to do any reading response form(s).

-### Exams

-We will have a two exams in the class, roughly halfway through and at the end of the term.
-These exams will cover topics from the readings and topics presented in class.

 ## Academic Integrity